RyanYuanyang/Sea-Battle-Game/README.md

 In this mode, the rules are the same as mode 1, except player’s opponent is a computer.

-There are three levels of computer difficulty. **Normal, Hard, Impossible.**
+There are three levels of computer difficulty. **Easy, Normal, Hard, Impossible.**

 - **Mode 3: Challenge mode.**

-The player is provided with limited number of attacks (50) to sink the computer’s fleet.
+The player is provided with limited number of attacks (60) to sink the computer’s fleet.

 The player just need to consider how to sink the computers fleet, and don’t need to set their own fleet.